GSA-TTS/identity-dev-docs/_pages/openid-connect.md

   Unique identifier from the client.
 It must be registered in advance in the [developer portal](#developer-portal).

 * **code_challenge** *required for PKCE*
-  The URL-safe, base64 encoding of the SHA-256 of a random value generated on the client.
+  The URL-safe base64 encoding of the SHA-256 digest of a random value generated on the client.
 The original value is referred to as the `code_verifier`.

 * **code_challenge_method** *required for PKCE*
   Must be `S256`, the only PKCE code challenge method we support.